-Breath work is a key element in any Tantra practice.
+Breathwork is a key element in any tantric sex practice.
 The one we'll use here is called Bliss Breath.
-Constrict the back of your throat, inhale, and hear a whispering sound, then exhale and release that sound again.
+Constrict the back of your throat, inhale, and hear a whispering sound.
+Then exhale and release that sound again.
 Continue to take deep, slow, and audible breaths.

 This grounds you in your body and keeps you out of your head, and it helps to spread the orgasmic energy throughout your body.
 We don't want the energy just in your clitoris.
 This type of deep breathing can help move that energy from the yoni to all parts of your body.

 While clitoral stimulation is great foreplay for sexual intercourse, a body massage or tantric breast massage is a great warm-up for the yoni massage.
 The goal here is to get relaxed and slowly build arousal.

 Start with some coconut oil on the belly and gently massage there.
 The belly is an often overlooked area of the body but has many nerve endings.
 Massage the rib cage, between the breasts, and the lower abdomen.

 Once the body begins to respond, slowly circle the breasts before circling the areolae—don't touch the nipples yet.
 Once the person's body responds more, begin to tease the nipples by alternating between circles and light pinching, and between light, medium, and strong touches.